All-Ireland Junior Club Football Championship

-The All-Ireland Junior Club Football Championship is an annual Gaelic football competition organised by the GAA.
+The All-Ireland Junior Club Football Championship (known for sponsorship reasons as the AIB All-Ireland GAA Football Junior Club Championship, or as the All-Ireland Club JFC for short) is an annual Gaelic football competition organised by the GAA.

 It is played between the Junior championship winners from each of the thirty-two counties of Ireland.
-Each team competes in their own provincial championship, with the four provincial winners competing in the All-Ireland.
+Each team competes in their own provincial championship, with the four provincial winners competing in the All-Ireland, joined by the winners of the All-Britain Club Football Championship.
 The competition has a straight knock-out format.
 It was first held in 2002 as an unofficial tournament, and has been an official GAA championship since the 2004–05 edition.

 Kerry clubs have had the most success, winning the competition eleven times.
 No club has won the championship more than once.
-The current champions are An Cheathrú Rua from Galway.
+The current champions are Ballymacelligott from Kerry.